Chart Color Schemes

 Infrastructure

-Heathridge has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Heathridge has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified thirteen projects likely affecting the region.
-Notable ones are Heathridge Park Redevelopment (including Community Centre & Library Upgrade), Joondalup Private Hospital Expansion, Joondalup Health Campus Development Stage 2, and Ocean Reef Marina Redevelopment.
-Below is a list of most relevant projects.
+AreaSearch identified 13 projects likely affecting this region.
+Notable projects include Heathridge Park Redevelopment (including Community Centre & Library Upgrade), Joondalup Private Hospital Expansion, Joondalup Health Campus Development Stage 2, and Ocean Reef Primary School Expansion.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.